 If the board has identified performance deficiencies that could not be successfully addressed with a remediation effort, the board will document the full scope of the deficiencies and recommend that the individual not be remediated or reexamined.

-he board chairman (email is preferred), the NRR Chief, IRAB; or the NSIR Chief, SOSB within 30 days of the board
+If the board results indicate there are possible weaknesses or deficiencies in the training program that may require program adjustments, the board chairman should notify, (email is preferred), the NRR Chief, IRAB; or the NSIR Chief, SOSB of the items within 30 days of the board completion.

 The individual will receive a copy of the board’s findings and recommendation.